 Child Safe Environment – Statement of Commitment

 Kindlehill is committed to safety and wellbeing of all children and young people.
-This will be the primary focus of our care and decision-making.
+This is the primary focus of our care and decision-making.

 Kindlehill has zero tolerance for child abuse.